urbaitel/friendsofbrooklynpark/README.md

 Simply fork, submit a PR and we'll approve and merge changes to go live!

 ### License
-This website was built from an open source (Bootstrapmade.com)
+This website was built from Open Source

 - Theme Name: Squadfree
 - Theme URL: https://bootstrapmade.com/squadfree-free-bootstrap-template-creative/